Skip to main content

 MemStoreConnections (count)Number of connections over time

-- Max connections: Maximum number of clients allowed
+- Max Connections: Max number of clients

-- Active connections: Number of currently connected clients
+- Active Connections: Current number of clients

 MemStoreCache hit ratio (%)Redis cache hit ratio over time